angular/angular/aio/content/guide/migration-localize.md

 ```

 This schematic automatically adds the `@angular/localize/init` import for you
-if your app uses Angular's i18n APIs.
+if your application uses Angular's i18n APIs.

 ## Why is my tslint failing?